 The road then keeps you going south down the coast to Kusadasi.
 This tourist port gives you access to the Greek islands and the famous ruins of Ephesus.
 Arguably one of the best ancient Greek cities to visit, Ephesus gives the tourist an excellent idea of the layout and scale of a city of antiquity.
 The amphitheatre is one of the largest in the world and its acoustics still impress today.
 Climb the hill behind the city and the outline of the city's ancient docks and streets are clearly visible and show how the landscape has changed dramatically over two thousand years.
 Today the old harbour lies long silted up and the coast is now some kilometres away.

 At Anamur we free camped within the ruins of an old Armenian castle.
 This location rated up there with the most scenic and atmospheric of all our camping sites.
 The castle was perched on a headland and we were able to drive into its keep through its breached walls.
-Free camping was always risky in Turkey and we were visited by a car load of locals but they left as alone after discovering we had the numbers.
+Free camping was always risky in Turkey and we were visited by a car load of locals but they left as alone after discovering that we were a big group.

 At Silifke you are now faced with a decision go north or take a detour south to Syria, Jordan and even Israel.
 The route north takes you across the Taurus Mountains to Cappadocia and Goreme before joining the main overland route at Sivas.